etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

   <faces.TextFace>`, :class:`ImageFace <faces.ImageFace>`, ...).
 Faces
   know how to return graphic elements showing the information corresponding to a node, or to a group nodes collapsed together.
-- **Decorations**, a way to describe where to place faces, by means of the class :class:`Decoration <layout.Decoration>`.
-It mainly allows to specify the ``position`` where to draw the information relative to its node (on *top* of its branch, at its *right*, *aligned*, etc.), and in which column to put it (to stack it nicely with other faces from the same layout or a different one).
 - **Layouts**, full descriptions of how to represent a tree, using the class :class:`Layout <layout.Layout>`.
-They contain a :func:`draw_node()` function that produces the decorations and styles that we want for a given node, and a :func:`draw_tree()` function that does the same for the full tree.
-They exploring/visualizing a tree, they compose: using several layouts will add extra graphic representations, and/or overwrite some styles from previous layouts.
+They contain a :func:`draw_node()` function that produces the faces and styles that we want for a given node, and a :func:`draw_tree()` function that does the same for the full tree.
+When exploring/visualizing a tree, they compose: using several layouts will add extra graphic representations, and/or overwrite some styles from previous layouts.